davideganna/NBA_Bet/README.md

 ![image](https://user-images.githubusercontent.com/52606991/127752880-cef2e6c3-4e72-406f-b16b-9723b6a289fd.png)

-## Disclaimer

-Gambling involves risk.
-The author does not encourage or promote gambling in any way, nor the author takes any responsibilities for losses associated with the utilization of the software.
-The utilization NBA Bet is only intended for legal age people.

 ### Best Hyperparameters Selection (latest software version)
 The simulated results from NBA Season 2020 can be found below:
 ```